Jthora/TacticalIntelDashboard/README.md

 ### Setting up CORS Anywhere Proxy Server

-1. **Clone the CORS Anywhere repository**: escape back to the containing folder to clone the proxy server directory
+1. **Clone the CORS Anywhere repository**:

+    Escape back to the containing folder to clone the proxy server directory
     ```sh
     cd ..
     ```